Skip to main content

 The SPL Token Mint Authority and OFT Mint Authority are separate accounts.
 When initializing your OFT, you transfer the SPL Token Mint Authority to your OFT Config PDA.
 The OFT Mint Authority controls the passthrough function mint_to, which allows the set mint authority of the OFT Config Account to create new tokens by calling the underlying SPL Token's mint method.

-Adapting an Existing Token
+Adapting an Existing SPL Token

 The createInitAdapterOftIx creates an OFT Config that acts as a "lockbox", enabling existing Solana Token Mints that cannot transfer the mint authority to add cross-chain functionality.